davide2894/portfolio/_site/new-year-new-portfolio-.md

 ## Day 5 - March 5 2018
 I think mobile version it's done.
 Now I need to make a version for tables and another one for desktop

-## Day 7 - March 7 2018
-9:26am - I was not satisfied with how it looked so I spent yesterday and last hour and a half to rebuild it.
-What's left to do:
-//* add links to navbar items
-//* remove hover effect from mobile versions
-//* add links to icons: each to its main explanatory page
-//* add git, github devicons

-7:40pm - desktop version idea: have all pages at height 100vh and switch between them with scroll animations:
-* portfolio:
-    * full page
-    * header huge background
-* blog:
-    * full page
-    * full logo as header
-    * desdcription in small, lato font
-* about:
-    * full page
-    * split:
-        *left: pic
-        *right: description + skills
-scroll animation that changes the background color smoothly like johathan